-JAMSBooks is a design, illustration and publishing firm which creates culturally sensitive educational media for people who need it most.
+JAMSBooks is a design, illustration and publishing firm creating culturally sensitive educational media for an international audience.

 JAMSBooks, a custom illustration, design and printing group integrates a combined 30 years of marketing, creative design and medical mission experience to create customized educational materials for people who are in most need internationally.